kodwx/RepliQR/README.md

 # RepliQR

-Quickly send text to your phone from your terminal.
+Quickly send text to any phone from your terminal.